Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

 What is the procedure for registration?

-Any natural person or corporation
+Any person or company

 Appellations of Origin